FlorisHendriks/HTTP_provisioning/README.md

 4. Run the command: sudo launchctl load \<name_of_plist_file\>.plist

 ## Getting the VPN configuration file to the device
 Step 2 of the high-level protocol is the most difficult part.
 We need to get the VPN configuration file to the device.

+When it comes down to distributing files to managed devices we mainly have two options:
+1. We distribute the config files via GPO
+2. We use a file copy command (e.g. Robocopy) to the managed devices via SMB.

+The first option is not [supported by macOS](https://stackoverflow.com/questions/44568362/i-am-looking-for-a-way-to-push-mac-software-from-ad-server-to-connected-mac-clie) without a third party tool.

+The second options is supported by macOS but you have to enable SMB manually which can be time consuming.
+Moreover, SMB has historically shown that it is [not really safe to use](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=smb), so we would like to refrain from that protocol.

-Many organisations use Intune to remotely manage devices and automate processes.
-We are therefore exploring Intune to see if it can help use delegate these VPN configuration files.
+In order to properly be able to manage macOS as well, organisations often choose to use the mobile device management service Microsoft Intune.
+We therefore explored Intune to see if it can help us delegate these VPN configuration files.

+---

 To communicate with Intune we can use its API called [Graph API](https://docs.microsoft.com/en-us/graph/use-the-api).
 With that API we can, for example, retrieve a list of managed devices, delete a device and configure a configuration profile.